 - Two lanes northbound, one lane southbound during the remaining weekday hours

-The timing of the crossover patterns was determined using traffic counts, and will occur at times of lower traffic to reduce congestion.
+The timing of the crossover patterns was determined using traffic counts and occurred at times of lower traffic to reduce congestion.

-Navigational signage will be placed to guide motorists through the crossovers and changing traffic patterns.
+Navigational signage was in place to guide motorists through the crossovers and changing traffic patterns.